MihirMishra23/SmartCRM/docs/getting-started/installation.md

 # Installation Guide

-This guide will help you set up Inbox Manager on your local machine.
+This guide will help you set up SmartCRM on your local machine.

 ## Prerequisites